lizhenfen/linux/readme.txt

-Don't talk to me, give me the code.
+Don't talk to me, just look at the code.